16-01-2025

 Some materials diffuse light, causing it to bounce within the material and preventing it from exiting easily.
 When a material diffuses a lot of light, it appears more opaque and covering, like a painted wall.

 On the other hand, some materials selectively absorb light.
 This means they retain certain wavelengths of light and reflect others.
-Absorption is what gives materials their specific color.
+Absorption is what gives materials their specific colour.

 For example, a red object absorbs all wavelengths of light except red, which is reflected to our eyes.